-- Field education directors: These are the faculty who lead and coordinate the BSW field education and MSW field education programs. - o BSW Field Education Director: Dr. Melissa Hensley - MSW Field Education Director: Dr. Erin Sugrue - Field faculty liaison (also called field education seminar instructor): This is a faculty member who teaches the required seminar course that students take concurrently with their practicum.
+- Field Directors: These are the faculty who lead and coordinate the BSW field education and MSW field education programs. - o BSW Field Director: Dr. Kao Nou Moua - o MSW Field Director: Dr. Erin Sugrue - Field faculty liaison (also called field education seminar instructor): This is a faculty member who teaches the required seminar course that students take concurrently with their practicum.
 The faculty serves as liaison between the practicum site and the university.

-WHAT ARE STUDENTS SUPPOSED TO BE 'LEARNING IN THEIR FIELD PLACEMENTS?
+WHAT ARE STUDENTS SUPPOSED TO BE LEARNING IN THEIR FIELD PLACEMENTS?